The 2012 Bach stamp of Ivory Coast, a state in Africa: it is one of our favorite stamps regarding the theme of Johann Sebastian Bach.

 With a click on the Bach stamp you will learn, where the issuing country is located in the world and we will give some specific information related to the particular stamp related to Johann Sebastian Bach.

-Enough is enough - you want to see the stamps?
+Enough is enough – you want to see the stamps now?
 Click here and you start with the stamps of Europe in this case.
-First European, so to speak, is the Johann Sebastian Bach stamp from Cypress, from the Greek part of Cypress.
+First European stamp – so to speak – is the Johann Sebastian Bach stamp from Cypress, from the Greek part of Cypress.

 Now, let's go to the first one?
 The click here first gets you to Africa.
 There everything starts with the stamp from Madagascar.
-However, look at this exemplar very closely.
+However, look at this exemplary very closely.

-If you, as a Bach fan are a connoisseur too, than you click on one of the stamps anyway and after that you click on Flickr.
+If you, as a Bach fan are a connoisseur too, then you click on one of the stamps anyway and after that, you click on Flickr.
 There you may discover them.
-There you can be impressed by high solution.
+There you can be impressed by a high solution.
 There you get a stamp larger than your screen is in front you now.
 Much is only possible to experience only in this size.
-The whole "art work stamp" is only to experience in that size.
-We projected all stamps with a video projector on a wall: that actually is the perfect size.
-With this your amazement won't stop anymore.
+The whole "artwork stamp" is only to experience in that size.
+We projected all stamps with a video projector on a wall: that actually is a perfect size.
+With this, your amazement won't stop anymore.

 Do you want to go on reading?
 Or do you want to hop to the first stamp right now?
 In this case to the first stamp from Asia, the Johann Sebastian Bach stamp from China.

-One postscript: after one very person, who's expertise I value told me that Russia is Europe, I decided, to list Russia twice - for the same reason I told above.
+One postscript: one nice person, whose expertise I value, told me that Russia is Europe, so I decided, to list Russia twice – for the same reason I told above.
 90 % of the Russian landmass is Asia.
-The capital and the biggest percentage of the population however are Europe.
-With Russia her plus there, I hope everybody is happy.
+The capital and the biggest percentage of the population, however, is Europe.
+With Russia here plus there, I hope everybody is happy.

 You may discover any Johann Sebastian Bach stamp in high resolution on Flickr.
-So, if you are stamp lover, or you are a Bach fan, or even a Bach enthusiast, than you are able to experience this Bach stamp even more detailed.
+So, if you are a stamp lover, or you are a Bach fan or even a Bach enthusiast than you are able to experience this Bach stamp even more detailed.
 And what are you waiting for now?
 Just click yourself here to a sample.

 This Johann Sebastian Bach stamp is a very special one!
 I would have never ever found it on my own.
 How could I?
 All sources were contacted, no hint to this "escapee" nowhere.
 But then Ludwig Knoechel found us.
 And he told us: these two words (... jauchzet, frohlocked, which is "crow, rejoice") on the stamp from the Netherlands show up in the "Christmas Oratorio" of Johann Sebastian Bach.
 Thank you, Mr. Knoechel.

-This is the most adorable among the 150 stamps related to the Theme of Johann Sebastian Bach: the artist was so excited by our Thomas Cantor, that he called the whole city, where JSB was actually born, the city of Eisenach with an additional "b" according to the composer's name.
+This is the most adorable among the 150 stamps related to the theme of Johann Sebastian Bach: the artist was so excited by our Thomas Cantor, that he called the whole city, where JSB was actually born, the city of Eisenach with an additional "b" according to the composer's name.